kappy904/voice-dictation-pwa-offline-llm-and-stt/README.md

-# Voice Dictation PWA with Offline LLM & STT
+# Vibe-Coding | Voice Dictation PWA with Offline LLM & STT

 This project is a Progressive Web Application (PWA) that provides voice dictation capabilities with a focus on offline functionality.
 Users can speak, have their voice transcribed in real-time, and then (optionally) process the transcribed text using an offline Large Language Model (LLM) for summarization or proofreading.
 The application also features a real-time waveform visualization of the user's voice.